Extract Filtered Data in Excel to Another Sheet (4 Methods)

 Use VBA Script to Extract Filtered Data to Another Sheet in Excel

-❺ Go back to the worksheet and press ALT + F8 to avail the Macro dialog box.
-Then from the Macro dialog box hit the Run button.
+❺ Go back to the worksheet and press ALT + F8 to call up the Macro dialog box.
+Then hit the Run button.

 Macro: Use VBA Script to Extract Filtered Data to Another Sheet in Excel